rootburak/rootburak/README.md

-Hello, my name is Burak.
-I am 20 years old, and my passion for coding has brought me to this point.
+Hello, my name is Burak, and I am 20 years old.
+My journey into the world of technology began at the age of 10 when I started with HTML and WordPress.
+This initial experience laid a solid foundation for my skills and sparked my interest in programming.

+At the age of 11, I shifted my focus to cybersecurity.
+I explored various aspects of this field, including phishing, DDoS attacks, and RAT (Remote Access Trojan) viruses.
+This early exposure deepened my understanding of how systems operate and the importance of protecting them.

-From a young age, my interest in technology led me to the world of programming.
-I started my journey at the age of 10 with HTML and WordPress, laying the foundation for my skills.
-By the age of 14, I began learning C# and Unity for game development.
-During this time, I developed various games using C#, which provided me with valuable experience and helped me enhance my programming abilities.
+By the age of 14, I began learning C# and Unity, diving into game development.
+During this time, I developed several games, which enhanced my programming abilities and broadened my knowledge of software development.
+I also worked on projects involving Windows Forms, creating login forms and music applications.

-As time went on, I became interested in reverse engineering and Windows Forms.
-These new areas allowed me to dive deeper into the software world.
-Now, at 20 years old, I am coding with Python, Rust, C, C#, Java, and JavaScript.
+Currently, I am studying cybersecurity at university, where I am particularly interested in Linux kernel programming and microservices.
+As I progress, I have also become intrigued by reverse engineering, allowing me to explore the complexities of software design.
+Now, I am proficient in multiple programming languages, including Python, Rust, C, C#, Java, and JavaScript.

-For me, coding is not just a profession; it is a passion.
-Each new project offers an opportunity to learn, and I continue to improve myself throughout this process.
-The excitement I feel while coding motivates me every day to push my limits further.
+For me, coding is more than just a profession; it is a genuine passion.
+Each new project offers a chance to learn and grow, and I remain dedicated to continuously improving my skills.
+The excitement I feel while coding motivates me to push my boundaries and explore new horizons in technology.